Online dating scam

 It is always wise to guard your privacy while you have posted your profile on the net.
 It is never recommended to post your phone number or house land number online; you should give this information to a new friend either.

 It is always wise to depend on your gut instinct if something you can smell wrong it is still sensible to avoid the contact.
-However, these scams are more frequently experienced in free dating sites.
+However, these scams are more frequently experienced on free dating sites.

-Paid websites for dating personals are a rather authentic and safe way for finding soul mates.
+Paid websites for dating personals are a rather authentic and safe way of finding soul mates.
 If your intention is matrimonial, it is always better to avail of a paid membership in a singles dating site.
 Here you can protect yourself easily from common online romance scams.